auoie/tinystuffdev/content/notes/docker-caddy-static-files.md

 Basically, setup a VPC and limit external connections.

 For convenience, I'm going to enable LAN access.
-Be wary of the fact that if you're using a public wifi connection, your ports will be exposed.
+Be wary of the fact that if you're using a public Wi-Fi connection, your ports will be exposed.

 ```bash
 sudo ufw allow from 192.168.4.0/24 # allow LAN access